 This approach should be considered exploratory through the generation of hypotheses (Everitt et al., 2011) where the aim is to uncover potential distinct groups and patterns.

-Materials and Methods
+Design

-Background
+Participants

 The REC-PATH study was a collaboration between researchers in the UK, Belgium (Flanders), and the Netherlands and was designed to assess what ‘Mechanisms of Behaviour Change for Recovery’ (MOBCR) are represented in recovery journeys across the participating sites, and how these differed by gender (Best et al., 2018).
 The study focused on participants’ experiences of engaging in five different MOBCR’s: